 - Entrance Requirements

-1. Possess a Master’s degree in Counselling Psychology or Clinical Psychology from a recognized local or overseas university;
+2. Possess a Master’s degree in Counselling Psychology#, Clinical Psychology# or Counselling* from a recognized local or overseas university;

-2. Have earned a GPA of 3.3 or above, or its equivalent, from the afore-mentioned programme of study; and
+3. Have earned a GPA of 3.3 or above, or its equivalent, from the aforementioned programmes of study; and

-3. Be either currently registered or be eligible to register with the Hong Kong Psychological Society (HKPS) as a Counselling or Clinical Psychologist.
+Be currently registered or be eligible to register with the Hong Kong Psychological Society (HKPS) as a Counselling or Clinical Psychologist;

 PsyD-CoP Doctoral Studentships